U.S. Route 71 in Arkansas: Greenland

 The Old US 71 – Greenland Segment is a former alignment of US 71 near Greenland in Washington County, Arkansas.
 The roadway of about 0.75 mi is a 1930 construction and was the main travel route in the county upon construction until US 71 bypassed this alignment in 1980.

 Washington County began to grow with the coming of the railroad in the late nineteenth century.
 The St. Louis–San Francisco Railway (Frisco) came through the area in the 1870s and communities began forming quickly in the newly accessible area.
 Influential Fayetteville businessmen persuaded the railroad to come through the city rather than a western alignment through Prairie Grove.
 Rugby was founded in 1882, renamed Staunton, and would become Greenland by 1909.

 Improvements came when the wagon road through the area was redesignated as part of the Jefferson Highway.
 Convict labor combined with a compulsory five days of labor required by law at the time to improve the gravel roadway.
 Now a route of national importance, the Jefferson Highway was eligible for inclusion in a federal paving program, and bridges were contracted through the Arkansas State Highway Commission.
 The federal designation of US 71 came when Arkansas designated a state highway system in 1926.

 The route served as the main route between Fort Smith and Fayetteville.
 The high volume of traffic has caused the entire US 71 routing between Fort Smith and Fayetteville to be bypassed by Interstate 540 (I-540).
 This segment remains today as a drivable county road, Washington County Route 1194.

 Historic segment gallery

 Future

 Most of US 71 will be bypassed by the northern extension of Interstate 49.
 The Missouri route has been completed, and continues near Pineville.
 The Bella Vista Bypass was completed October 1, 2021 and runs from Bentonville to Pineville and bypasses the town of Jane, Missouri.
 Also part of the I-49 extension, I-540 north of Alma has been replaced and resigned as Interstate 49.

-Proposed southern extension ofI-49 from AR 22 to I-40.
-Groundbreaking began 2022 and construct is planned to start in late 2024 and should be completed by 2030.
+The proposed southern extension of I-49 from AR 22 to I-40.
+Groundbreaking began 2022 and construct is planned to start in 2025 and should be completed in the 2030s.